csiu18/HoleFoods/README.md

 https://csiu18.github.io/HoleFoods/

-## About HoleFoods

-HoleFoods is a fake doughnut shop created to test our HTML/CSS skills while using JavaScript as well.
+HoleFoods is a fake doughnut shop, and we created a website for it to test our HTML/CSS skills while using JavaScript as well.
+The web app is responsive and mobile friendly with interactive elements.